ANEW Divorce Support Groups

-We still dream of more services for children and teenagers, and that groups could be offered in other parts of the metro area.
+We still dream of more groups offered in other parts of the metro area.
 As more folks find their way to a new life, and begin to volunteer as facilitators, we may have the resources to expand this ministry.

 A few quotes from the group:

 “Its been almost 4 years since my relationship ended and though I’m still on this journey of making a new life for myself, I don’t feel I need divorce support any longer!
 This group did change my life and I have referred several newly divorced friends to it.
 Wish me luck.”

 “This divorce support group has helped me so very much, not only being in the group and hearing what people have to say and feel, but also meeting new friends to share along this road of change and spirituality.”

 “… I would like to thank you for these emails, as the group, though I only visited once, was a great help to me-especially these emails.”

 “Thank you for being such an amazing group — I am so much stronger now and no matter what the future brings, I can face it with joy, honor, and humor and love.”

 Our Mission is to:

 – Welcome people who are divorcing, separated, or ending a committed relationship, without regard to ability to pay.